bayfordbury-observatory/APTbatch/README.md

 - Next export these settings as a preference file (File > Preferences > Save Preferences)

-Three variables must be edited in the script before use
+Three variables must be edited in the script before use:

 - The directory containing your FITS files to be processed